-In Pulseway version 7.5 we have added the option to build automated workflows which will be triggered when certain events occur from your monitored systems and notification is triggered allowing you to remedy some issues automatically.
+Pulseway offers the option to build automated workflows, which will be triggered when a certain event occur from your monitored systems and that triggers a notification, allowing you to remedy some issues automatically.

 1. Open Pulseway WebApp -> Automation -> Workflows -> Create Workflow

-2. Give the workflow a name, activate a task and then click on the button 'Next'
+2. Give the Workflow a name, activate it, set a maximum execution time and then click on the button 'Next' button.

-3. On the next page you will have the option to select the trigger type (Notification).
-In the example bellow a High CPU Usage notification will be triggering the workflow when it exceeds preset limits.
-(More triggers and actions are being added)
+3. On the next page, you will have the option to select a trigger type (Notification).
+In the example below, a High CPU Usage notification will be triggering the workflow when it exceeds preset limits.

 5. A drop-down list will show up presenting available actions for the selected trigger.